 12 Of The Most Enchanting Man Made Wonders In Hawaii

-From Kauai’s stunning Waimea Canyon and Hawaii Island’s Thurston Lava Tube to Maui’s Mount Haleakala, Hawaii is full of majestic natural wonders.
-But the Aloha State is also home to several man made wonders and pieces of architectural brilliance including bridges, buildings, and everything in between.
-Here are the most enchanting man made landmarks in Hawaii for your bucket list:
+From Kauai’s stunning Waimea Canyon and Hawaii Island’s Thurston Lava Tube to Maui’s Mount Haleakala, there are many majestic natural wonders in Hawaii.
+But there are also several man-made attractions in Hawaii, including bridges, buildings, and everything in between.
+Here are the most enchanting man-made landmarks in Hawaii for your bucket list:

 How many of these undeniably enchanting spots have you visited?
 What other man made landmarks in Hawaii would you add to this list?